ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 ### When to use classic invocation syntax?

-Classic invocation syntax is fine to keep using.
+Although Angle Bracket syntax is considered to be the best approach, classic invocation syntax is fine to keep using.
-It is required when you need direct support for positional arguments or if your components are nested within the file tree.
+In some cases, classic invocation is still required.

-For example, there is no Angle Bracket option for eiher of the following:
+When you need direct support for positional arguments or if your components are nested within the file tree, you should still reach for those curly brackets:

 ```handlebars
 {{some-component param1 param2}}